 The friendly Monster of the Week for this series was Charcoal Grill Org, whom the Gaorangers were forced to Mercy Kill.
 It seemed it wasn't a true death though, as he's shown serving food to Futaro at the end of the episode.

-The Smurfette Principle: After three straight pinks, the lone girl gets to wear another color this time, making her the fourth female white ranger.
+The Smurfette Principle: After three straight pinks, the lone girl gets to wear a different color this time, making her the fourth female white ranger.

 Alien Blood: Orgs tend to bleed green—the fact that Rouki bleeds red is a hint as to his true nature.

-All There in the Manual: The Super Sentai Art Collection: Sentai Robo Edition illustration book includes a list of all the Power Animals that appeared in the show, including movie-only Gao Kong, audio drama-only Gao Panda, the animals that had cameos in the finale, and lots of unused picks, some of which were also illustrated and associated to formations.
+All There in the Manual: The Super Sentai Art Collection: Sentai Robo Edition illustration book includes a list of all 100 Power Animals (No, it wasn't just a a grandiose title).
+It has all the Power Animals that appeared in the show, including movie-only Gao Kong, audio drama-only Gao Panda, the animals that had cameos in the finale, and lots of unused picks, some of which were also illustrated and associated to formations.

 Animal Mecha: In spades, and one of the instances where it's crucial to the plot.